Updated September 15, 2023

 Even better?
-The cooler weather turns some visitors away and holiday prices plummet, leaving off-season travellers to bask in a quieter (and more Instagrammable) version of their destination.
+The cooler weather turns some visitors away and holiday prices plummet, leaving off-season travellers to enjoy a quieter version of their destination.

 So whether you're hoping to discover somewhere new or just revisit an old favourite, an autumn city break could be just what you need to stave off the post-summer blues.
 We've rounded up ten cracking cities that will do just that.

 Of course, there are also all the classic sights to enjoy.
-Take your pick from world-class exhibitions at the Musée D’Orsay and the Louvre, river cruises down the Seine or a trip to the Eiffel Tower by night when it impresses in all its glittering glory.
+See world-class exhibitions at the Musée D’Orsay and the Louvre, join a river cruise down the Seine and get the quintessential Paris photo at the Eiffel Tower.
 If you're travelling on a budget, Paris is packed with free things to do, too.

 Visit Ljubljana in autumn for the chance to see Europe’s former Green Capital turn a fiery golden orange, the same colour as Slovenia’s delicious signature wine.

-When you’ve had enough of being wined and dined – if that’s possible – take a brisk hike up to Ljubljana Castle to see this pretty little city in all its autumnal glory.
-If you’ve not had your fill of impeccable scenery at this point, fairytale Lake Bled is less than an hour away.
+When you’ve had enough of being wined and dined – if that’s possible – hike up to Ljubljana Castle to see this pretty little city in all its autumnal glory.
+For more impeccable scenery, fairytale Lake Bled is less than an hour away.

-Vienna is a magical destination as the festive season approaches.
-The Christmas Markets open mid-November so you can while away your days enjoying roasted chestnuts, punch and traditional gingerbread while admiring the stalls and picking up gifts for under the tree.
+Vienna is utterly magical as the festive season approaches.
+Christmas markets open mid-November, so you can get a head start on your shopping – and fill up on roasted chestnuts, mulled wine and gingerbread while you’re at it.
 You can also pick up gifts at one of the city’s autumn design fairs, with markets popping up throughout September and October.

 True oenophiles should look out for Vienna’s wine hiking days in September, where some 140 wineries open to walkers for tastings.
-The event falls on September 24 and 25 in 2022, so it’s one to consider for next year.
+The event falls on September 23 and 24 in 2023.

 There’s a reason the Danes are so happy: hygge.
 Copenhagen's autumn chill creates the perfect environment to embrace this Danish concept, which means ‘creating a cosy atmosphere, drinking and eating with the important people in your life’ (there’s no equivalent word in English!)

-Create your own sense of hygge by ducking in and out of Copenhagen’s trendy bars for a craft beer, escaping the sea breeze in the quaint cafes of photogenic Nyhavn, or taking a laidback stroll through the grounds of Tivoli Park.
+Create your own sense of hygge by ducking in and out of Copenhagen’s trendy bars for a craft beer, escaping the sea breeze in the quaint cafes of photogenic Nyhavn, or strolling through the grounds of Tivoli Park.

 As autumn ushers in the low tourist season, prices are also much more reasonable around this time.

-Sporty types may want to tackle the dramatic landscape by heading out on a hiking trail, trying out white-water rafting or mountain biking.
-If that sounds too much like hard work, Iceland is in the top ten places in the world for whale watching, or you could simply take it easy in one of the city’s natural hot springs.
+Sporty types may want to tackle the dramatic landscape by hiking, mountain biking or white-water rafting.
+If that sounds like hard work, Iceland is in the top ten places in the world for whale watching, or just take it easy in one of the city’s natural hot springs.

-The spectacular Hungarian Parliament Building is well worth a visit, and you should also look around the prestigious Hungarian State Opera House with its stunning Neo-Renaissance architecture.
+The spectacular Hungarian Parliament Building is worth a visit, as is the prestigious Hungarian State Opera House with its stunning Neo-Renaissance architecture.
 Better still, you can book to see a world-class opera or ballet in fabulous surroundings.